aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/comments/_index.md

 keywords: "Excel comments, cell notes, comment box, Aspose Cells Cloud API, REST API, spreadsheet annotation"
 description: "Learn how to programmatically add, retrieve, update, and delete Excel comments using the Aspose.Cells Cloud REST API (v3.0).
 Includes request/response examples, prerequisites, version info, and error‑handling guidance."
 weight: 100
+ArticleTitle: "Working with Excel Comments – Aspose.Cells Cloud API Guide"
 ---

 When creating an Excel workbook, users can add comments for various reasons.
 A common use is to explain a formula in a cell, especially when the file will be shared with others.
-Comments can also serve as reminders, notes for collaborators, or as a means of cross‑referencing with other workbooks.Once a comment has been added, Excel allows users to resize, reshape, and format the comment box to suit their preferred style.
+Comments can also serve as reminders, notes for collaborators, or as a means of cross‑referencing with other workbooks.
+Once a comment has been added, Excel allows users to resize, reshape, and format the comment box to suit their preferred style.
 Mastering comment management helps users get the most out of this feature.

+**Prerequisites**

+- An active Aspose.Cells Cloud account.
+- A valid **access token** obtained via OAuth 2.0.
+- API version **v3.0** (the endpoints used in this guide belong to this version).
+- Optional: Aspose.Cells SDK for your preferred language to simplify request construction.

+**Version**

+The examples below target **Aspose.Cells Cloud REST API v3.0**.
+Future API releases may introduce additional parameters or modify response structures; always consult the latest API reference for up‑to‑date details.

 **Add a Comment**